Things to Do Labor Day Weekend 2013 with NYC Kids: Richmond County Fair, Unicycle Festival, Tug Boats and Carnival

 Labor Day weekend can be a little bittersweet—it's the last weekend before the kids head back to school—so we want to make sure we pack in some super summery fun to make the most of these warm, carefree days.
-Perhaps one last trip to NYC’s great beaches, water playgrounds or outdoor pools is in order before they all officially close for the season on Labor Day.
+Perhaps one last trip to NYC’s great beaches, water playgrounds or outdoor pools is in order before they all officially close for the season on Monday.
 But there’s too much fun stuff to do to mope over the end of summer.

-33rd Annual Richmond County Fair – Staten Island
+Richmond County Fair – Staten Island

-NYC Unicycle Festival (Saturday and Sunday) – Governors Island
+NYC Unicycle Festival – Governors Island

 West Indian American Day Carnival and Children’s Parade – Crown Heights

-Sunday, September 2
+Sunday, September 1

 Brazilian Day – Midtown East

 Celebrate the culture of Brazil with food stands, free shows and crafts in New York’s own Little Brazil.
 FREE (food and items for purchase).

 Monday, September 2